 1- Pests and diseases.

 Bees are exposed to a great variety of pests such as Varroa destructor, Nosema ceranae, and viruses that are overwhelming their immune system.

 2- Lack of forage and appropriate nutrition.

 Increased monocultures and effects of climate change are reshaping nature as we know it, leaving a poor variety of nutrients for honey bees to consume and thrive.

-The indiscriminate use of pesticides is killing bees around the world.
+The indiscriminate use of large-scale treatments is killing bees around the world.